aseo67/Top_Songs_Analysis/README.md

-Main branch should include:
-✓ All code necessary to perform exploratory analysis
-✓ All code necessary to complete machine learning portion of project ✓ Any images that have been created (at least three)
-✓ Requirements.txt file

-README.md must include:
-✓ Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest)
-✓ Link to dashboard (or link to video of dashboard demo) - Flask App ✓ Link to Google Slides presentation

 Machine learning model (in README & Presentation)
 ✓ Description of data preprocessing
 ✓ Description of feature engineering and the feature selection, including the team's decision-making process